 Management has based "the ability to continue in operations" judgement on various factors including (but not limited to) the opinion of management that the Morrison project will receive the necessary certificates/permits to allow the Company to proceed with the development of the project to the production phase, that the Company's claims are in good standing, the NI 43-101 feasibility study (completed in 2009) shows commercially viable quantities of mineral resources.
-The Company has sufficient cash on hand to meet its obligations for the fiscal year and may receive proceeds from the exercise of options to ensure the Company's financial resources.

 There can be no assurance that the Company will be able to continue to raise funds in which case the Company may be unable to meet its obligations.
 Should the Company be unable to realize on its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded on the statements of financial position.
+These material uncertainties cast significant doubt on the Company's ability to continue as a going concern.
 These financial statements do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.